Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 range(pred) # Output is on log odds scale

-The function returns predictions in log-odds, which we’ll later convert to a more intuitive credit score scale.
+The function returns predictions in log-odds format, which will subsequently be transformed to a more intuitive credit score scale in later steps.

 Iterative Model Training and Prediction Collection